-Virginia Beach, VA (April 27, 2018) – $2 billion dollar Chartway Federal Credit Union is proud to welcome four new leaders to its leadership team: John Sapp, vice president of business and risk analytics; Kathryn Saab, director of loss mitigation and fraud; Henry Thompson, director of information technology; and, Rachel Grossi, director of contact center.
+Virginia Beach, VA (April 27, 2018) – $2 billion dollar Chartway Federal Credit Union is proud to welcome four new leaders to its leadership team: John Sapp, vice president of business and risk analytics; Kathryn Saab, director of loss mitigation and fraud; Henry Thompson, director of information technology; and, Rachel Grossi, director of Member Solutions Center.

 Sapp comes to Chartway with nearly 15 years of business management experience.
 He most recently served as vice president, senior business manager for Capital One.